EloiStree/2019_06_10_FreeWebVRForQuest/README.md

 1. Unlock developer mode on your phone (See how to [here](https://github.com/EloiStree/CodeAndQuestsEveryday/issues/28))
 2. Sideload the [WebVR Quest Book](#) on the Quest (See how to [here](https://github.com/EloiStree/CodeAndQuestsEveryday/issues/10))
 3. Launch the application on the Quest and select the game you want to play.
+### You are a user and you find a web vr game ?
+If you know how to fork.
+Feel free to add the game and Pull the modification.

+Else, you can add it to the [Issue](https://github.com/EloiStree/FreeWebVRForQuest/issues) of this project.
+Administrators will add it as soon as they are availaible.

 ## You are a game creator